 The EIF has provided, or, for less advanced Sub-Projects, is expected to provide significant input, notably in the context of the Fund's investment strategy and ESG metrics to ensure alignment with EIB Group's environmental and social standards and IEU Sustainability Proofing requirements.
-With regards to the investment strategy, the EIF will focus in particular on i) technical eligibility, alignment of underlying investments with the Paris Agreement and excluded activities; ii) application of the EIB Group's standards in the investee companies with regard to transparency, procurement, environmental and social; and iii) climate action and taxonomy sector eligibility.

 Based on the information available to date, the average leverage of the Framework Operation is expected to be c.
-4x on basis of portfolio of Sub-Projects.
+3x on basis of the indicative portfolio of Sub-Projects.